 Self-custody lacks redundancy and creates a single point of failure

 Millions of cryptocurrency holders have graduated from buying their first coins on an exchange to now securing them with a Trezor or Ledger.
 This increases the transparency and control they have over their funds and eliminates many of the risks of using exchanges or centralized custodians.

 But a single hardware wallet is a single point of failure.
 Even if you keep wallet words as a backup, there are many situations where losing or compromising your hardware wallet means losing your funds.
 Most worryingly, attackers who know you self-custody don’t need to hack a sophisticated exchange; they just need to hack you or threaten the safety of you or your loved ones.
 Very few people are capable of securing large amounts of physical gold by themselves — why should millions of people attempt to secure digital gold on their own?

 The solution to this problem is to use multisig storage.
 Multisig prevents any one key from being a single point of failure should it be lost or compromised.
 Unfortunately, multisig has been out of reach of most individuals and businesses, even those with significant amounts of cryptocurrency.

 Though many wallets exist that provide multisig, most provide only software without the crucial operational aspects of multisig such as cosigning, sharing keys and vaults among users, identity and intent verification, or key recovery.

 Unchained Capital started as a financial services company that needed the best possible multisig software AND operations to secure our borrowers’ collateral.
-The experience of building a world-class multisig, multi-tenant storage platform for our own internal use has helped us understand what individuals need from multisig custody.
+The experience of building a world-class multisig, multi-tenant storage platform for our own internal use helped us understand what individuals need from multisig custody.

 Unchained’s Vaults Are Safer